AcademySoftwareFoundation/opencue.io/content/en/docs/User guides/monitoring-your-jobs.md

 and configure plugins for viewing jobs details.

-After you submit a job to OpenCue, you can monitor the progress of the indivdual frames and layers from the CueGUI app on your workstation.
+After you submit a job to OpenCue, you can monitor the progress of the indivdual frames and layers in the jon from the CueGUI app on your workstation.
 CueGUI supports the following *views* to monitor and manage job status:

 *   *Cuetopia* includes plugins for monitoring jobs and individual job details.